Petroleum politics: Politics of alternative fuels

 Vinod Khosla (a well known investor in IT firms and alternative energy) has argued that the political interests of environmental advocates, agricultural businesses, energy security advocates (such as ex-CIA director James Woolsey) and automakers, are all aligned for the increased production of ethanol.
 He pointed out that from 2003 to 2006, ethanol fuel in Brazil replaced 40% of its gasoline consumption while flex fuel vehicles went from 3% of car sales to 70%.
 Brazilian ethanol, which is produced using sugarcane, reduces greenhouse gases by 60-80% (20% for corn-produced ethanol).
 Khosla also said that ethanol was about 10% cheaper per given distance.
 There are currently ethanol subsidies in the United States but they are all blender's credits, meaning the oil refineries receive the subsidies rather than the farmers.
 There are indirect subsidies due to subsidising farmers to produce corn.
 Vinod says after one of his presentations in Davos, a senior Saudi oil official came up to him and threatened: "If biofuels start to take off, we will drop the price of oil."
 Since then, Vinod has come up with a new recommendation that oil should be taxed if it drops below $40.00/barrel in order to counter price manipulation.

 Ex-CIA director James Woolsey and U.S. Senator Richard Lugar are also vocal proponents of ethanol.

-In 2005, Sweden announced plans to end its dependence on fossil fuels by the year 2020.

 It is argued that international climate policy and unconventional oil and gas developments may change the balance of power between petroleum exporting and importing countries with major negative implications expected for the exporting states.

 From around 2015 onwards, there was increasing discussion about whether the geopolitics of oil and gas would be replaced by the geopolitics of renewable energy resources and critical materials for renewable energy technologies.

 Some authors argue that compared to the geopolitics of fossil fuels, renewable energy may cause more small-scale conflicts but reduce the risk of large inter-state conflicts.

 The anti-nuclear movement received some funding early on from fossil fuel companies, including petroleum interests.
 Even in the 21st century there are continuing efforts by fossil fuel companies to paint nuclear energy in a negative light and to position fossil gas and oil as a "perfect partner for renewables".
-While there is the potential for geopolitical conflict over uranium deposits, the possibility of extracting uranium from seawater and the ability to store huge amounts of energy in small amounts of fuel due to the high energy density of uranium make such conflicts less likely.

-Geopolitics of oil money

-Multibillion-dollar inflows and outflows of petroleum money have worldwide macroeconomic consequences, and major oil exporters can gain substantial influence from their petrodollar recycling activities.